-- 1. Press the GOTO key twice. - 2.
-To select an existing user waypoint, highlight the waypoint on screen and press ...... - 3.
+- 1. Press the wood key twice. - 2.
+To select an existing user waypoint, highlight the waypoint on screen and press - 3.
 To select a navaid, highlight the navaid on screen and press .
-The GOTO new way-point page will appear, displaying the navaid position as a 'MAP' waypoint, with the navaid symbol and text as the default icon and waypoint comment.
-Press to save the waypoint and begin navigation. - 4.
+The GOTO new waypoint page will appear, displaying the navaid's position as a 'MAP' waypoint, with the navaid symbol and text as the default icon and waypoint comment.
+Press . to save the waypoint and begin navigation. - 4.
 To select a cursor position as your destination, move the arrow cursor to the desired position and press .
 The GOTO new waypoint page will appear and display the position as the 'MAP' waypoint.
-Press . to save the waypoint and begin navigation.
+Press to save the waypoint and begin navigation. - A. Press GOTO to select a destination waypoint. - B. Press GOTO twice to select a destination waypoint with the map cursor.
+If not navigating to an existing waypoint, a waypoint named 'MAP' will be created.